 No company should be making long-term business decisions without understanding how tax reform could affect the economic impact.
 Additionally, shareholders of public companies expect management to understand how tax reform could affect the business, and disclose the possible risks.

 Below are five things the smartest businesses are doing right now to prepare for tax reform:

-- Modeling – The first step to planning for tax reform is to understand how it affects your business.
-House Republicans have released a blueprint for tax reform that would dramatically alter how businesses are taxed.
-President Trump has released an outline that is nearly as aggressive.
-Smart businesses are already modeling the impact of these proposals so they can make good business decisions and identify planning opportunities.
+Assessing the impact – The first step to planning for tax reform is to understand how it affects your business.
+The framework for tax reform released by Republicans would dramatically alter how businesses are taxed.
+Smart businesses are assessing how the proposals would impact their specific circumstances so they can make good business decisions and identify planning opportunities.